anirudhsevugan/simpliplay-android-example-fork/contrib/README.md

    - Fourth, submit a pull request to the repository in the *contrib* branch.
 You might have to wait awhile until it gets approved and your fork gets merged with the branch.

    - Five, that's pretty much it!
 Enjoy your day!

-     **If you're still confused, refer to this example fork and take a look at how it's structured**.

 ## About this branch
 This branch is for contributions to the source code.
 The source code should be read from the *main* branch.
 Any contributions, or modified versions of the same software will be here,